Junior chess clubs coaching experience

 Accredited Chess Coach – English Chess Federation (ECF)

-Having more than 40 years experience working in the community, I’ve been passionate about teaching in junior chess clubs for some time.
-In March 2006 I started the Greenwich Chess Group after my research highlighted the low levels of chess tuition activity in Greenwich schools.
+Having more than 40 years experience working in the community, I am passionate about teaching children how to play chess.
+So in March 2006 I started the Greenwich Chess Group after my year-long research highlighted the low levels of chess tuition in Royal Greenwich schools.

-I understand the commitment needed to develop talented players so I also operate seven different junior chess clubs during the week in Lewisham SE13, on Monday mornings (home schoolers only), Norbury SW16 on Monday evenings, Herne Hill SE24, on Tuesday evenings; Eltham SE9, on Wednesday evenings; Harlesden NW10, on Thursday afternoons; Plumstead SE18 on Friday afternoons and in Crofton Park SE23, on Saturday afternoons.
+I understand the commitment needed to develop talented players so I also operate five different junior chess clubs during the week in Herne Hill SE24, on Tuesday evenings; Croydon CR0 on Wednesday mornings (homeschooled children only); Eltham SE9, on Wednesday evenings; Plumstead SE18 on Friday afternoons and in Crofton Park SE23, on Saturday afternoons.

 Children as young as six years old can attend and I deliver all teaching sessions and supervise all games and puzzles.
-I believe that there is still lots of scope to attract and teach many more new players and to encourage both girls and boys to participate into local junior chess tournaments.
-One of my many objectives is to identify and develop talented players into teams to represent their respective boroughs at junior chess tournaments.
+I believe that there is still lots of scope to encourage and teach many more girls and boys to participate into local junior chess tournaments.
+One of my objectives is to identify and develop talented players into teams to represent their respective boroughs at junior chess tournaments.